w-guo/Sparse-TDA/README.md

 # Sparse-TDA

-This code implements the Sparse-TDA method proposed in the following publication.
+This code implements the Sparse-TDA method that integrates QR pivoting-based sparse sampling algorithm into persistence images to transform topological features into image pixels and identify discriminative pixel samples in the presence of noisy and redundant information.

 ![Pipeline](https://github.com/w-guo/Sparse-TDA/blob/master/Sparse_TDA_pipeline.png "Pipeline")

 <p align="center">
     <em> Pipeline of Sparse-TDA method for multi-way classification</em>
 </p>

-Please cite our work if you make use of the code.
+Please cite the following paper if you make use of the code.

 ```
 @article{guo2018sparse,